dolph/recipes/dessert/cookies.md

 > Cut this in half?
 Ashley can't taste the cookie itself.

-- 6 ounces (1 cup) chocolate chips
+- 6 ounces (1 cup) semi-sweet chocolate chips

 Use a pair of spoons to portion out 25 grams at a time, form into rounds, and spread onto ungreased baking sheets.